 The Federal Aviation Administration (FAA) regulates general aviation through Part 91 and Part 135 operations; Part 91 for non-commercial and Part 135 for commercial aircraft operations.

 If you’re flying for personal reasons, Part 91 aircraft management solutions make sense.
-With our Part 91 license, we’ll manage aircraft maintenance, avionic repairs, pilot and crew recruitment and training, and flight scheduling and coordination.
+With our airplane management system and Part 91 expertise, we’ll manage aircraft maintenance, avionic repairs, pilot and crew recruitment and training, and flight scheduling and coordination.

 For commercial business endeavors, Part 135 aircraft management is best.
 With this service, we’ll provide on-board support, monitor the aircraft and help drive revenue.